Fire and rescue services

 To protect yourself from terrorism:

-If you're in a 'Do not travel' area, leave if it's safe to do so.
+If you're in a 'do not travel' area, leave if it's safe to do so.

-If there's an attack, leave the area immediately.
+If there’s a terrorist incident, leave the area if it’s safe to do so and follow the instructions of local authorities.
 Avoid the affected area in case of secondary attacks.

 More information:

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.
+Ransom payments to kidnappers have funded further terrorist attacks and criminal activity.
+Ransom payments to terrorist groups are likely to contravene Australian counter-terrorism financing laws.

 More information: